-In April of 1993, the Wurlitzer organ that has graced the sanctuary of the North Ridge United Methodist Church has been replaced.
+In April of 1993, the Wurlitzer organ that graced the sanctuary of the North Ridge United Methodist Church was replaced.
 It was in need of repairs and some parts were not available.
-It was purchased in 1951 for \$2,500.00

-The committee comprised of Donald Schultz, Annette Schultz, Gloria Snyder and Rev Ronald Sellers were fortunate to purchase a six year old Allen electronic digital, computerized organ for \$7,195.00 This included two speakers. \$4,800.00 was used from the memorial fund and \$2,395.00 was loaned from the trustees.

-On Palm Sunday, April 4, 1993 with Don Schultz at the new console, loud Hosannas were sung to the accompaniment of the new organ.
-(Cobblestone Carrier)

-There was a dedication service for the new organ May 23, 1993.
+It was purchased in 1951 for \$2,500.00 The committee comprised of Donald Schultz, Annette Schultz, Gloria Snyder and Rev. Ronald Sellers were fortunate to purchase a six year old Allen electronic digital, computerized organ for \$7,195.00 This included two speakers.
+To finance this purchase, \$4,800.00 was used from the memorial fund and \$2,395.00 was loaned from the trustees.
+On Palm Sunday, April 4, 1993 with Don Schultz at the console, loud Hosannas were sung to the accompaniment of the new organ.
+(Cobblestone Carrier) A dedication service for the new organ was held on May 23, 1993.
 The old organ was given to an Ethnic Ministry Black Church in Niagara Falls.

 Members of North Ridge U.M.
 Church had always wanted their church to be accessible to all who desired to come to worship and to learn about Jesus Christ.
-One concern has been the stairs which must be used to reach the Sanctuary, Sunday School rooms and Fellowship hall.

-When planning the new entry in 1987, members wisely included space for a Lift-A-Vator At the urging of the W.N.Y Annual Conference of 1996, the Administrative Board and church Trustees resolved the to proceed with the installation of the long awaited Lift-A-Vator
+One concern was the stairs, which must be used to reach the Sanctuary, Sunday school rooms, and Fellowship Hall.
+When planning the new entry in 1987, members wisely included space for a Lift-A-Vator.
+At the urging of the W.N.Y.
+Annual Conference of 1996, the Administrative Board and church Trustees resolved to proceed with the installation of the long awaited Lift-A-Vator.
 These church leaders were blessed by the general support and encouragement of church members.
 Plans were made and the Lift-A-Vator was ordered, the cost being \$22,530.00.
 Construction was by R.D.
 Jeffery & son.
-The Lift-A-Vator was installed and first used on Sunday, May 2, 1997
+The Lift-A-Vator was installed and first used on Sunday, May 2, 1997.
+A loan was arranged with the

-A loan was arranged with the Western New York Conference.
-Repayment of the 10 year loan would be made with donations from grateful members and interest from the bequest of Neil Robinson.
-This plan was supported by Miriam Robinson, widow of Neil.

-The Lift-A-Vator was dedicated on April 27, 1997 Rev Calvin Babcock was the pastor.
-Words of congratulation were given by Rev Sheila Swanger, Batavia District Superintendent.
+Western New York Conference.
+Repayment of the 10-year loan would be made with donations from grateful members and interest from the bequest of Neil Robinson.
+Miriam Robinson, widow of Neil, supported this plan.
+The Lift-A-Vator was dedicated on April 27, 1997.
+Rev. Calvin Babcock was the pastor.
+Rev. Sheila Swanger, Batavia District Superintendent. gave words of congratulation.

 Words of Presentation--Miriam Robinson

 Words of Acceptance--Donald Peck

 Words of Consecration & Prayer

 A reception followed in the Fellowship Room.

-Miriam was the first to use the Lift-A-Vator (Program 4/27/97)
+Miriam was the first to use the Lift-A-Vator.

+(Program 4/27/97)

 It has been sometime since the sound of music has been heard coming from the steeple of the North Ridge United Methodist Church.
 In the 1950's, chimes were given in memory of Helen Coulter Bewley who lived at North Ridge during her childhood.
 They served their purpose for many years, bringing enjoyment to the whole neighborhood.

-The change in temperature in the balcony of the church which housed the player and records, extreme heat in the summer and frigid in the winter, warped the records and destroyed the mechanism of the player
+The change in temperature in the balcony of the church, which housed the player and records, the extreme heat in the summer and the frigid in the winter, warped the records and destroyed the mechanism of the player.
 In 1997, another memorial of chimes was given; a gift from, and a memorial to Gordon Freatman and his wife, Doris Bowerman Freatman.
-This money was willed to be given after the death of both donors.
+This money was willed to the church at the time of both donors death.
 Gordon was the son of Floyd and Laura Freatman and spent his childhood at North Ridge.

-Another memorial toward the chimes was given by Shirley Coulter, wife of Roger Coulter and Mr. & Mrs. James Coulter in memory of Roger Coulter who also spent his childhood at North Ridge.
+Another memorial toward the chimes was given by Shirley Coulter, wife of Roger Coulter and Mr. and Mrs. James Coulter in memory of Roger Coulter who also spent his childhood at North Ridge.